Jacob-Calderon/FishAide/README.md

 ## Description
-Write a brief description of the apps functionianoity and the langauges to be used.
+Write a brief description of the app's functionality and the languages to be used.

 ## Deployment: